 Unfortunately, I have seen a lot of this in my career.

 Remember how I said I only need a few minutes to work obedience miracles with your dog?
 Even if he was living with me that is all I would need.
 Many dog trainers are busy trying to make a living so those that choose this type of training generally have a kennel full of dogs to train.

 The odds of interaction are not in your dog’s favor!!!

 Even if your trainer swears the dog will live with him, be leery!

 Compulsion is Faster

-Not everyone who does this kind of training is bad, or has bad intentions.
+Not everyone who does this type of obedience training sessions are bad or has bad intentions.
 Some people have integrity no matter what and these are the ones you would need to find.

-And, in those cases the dogs did live with me in my home.
-I didn’t have a kennel nor did I take more than one dog at a time, but I always wondered if this kind of training (since the dog was learning to work for me) even worked.
+And, in those cases, the dogs did live with me in my home.
+I didn’t have a kennel, nor did I take more than one dog at a time, but I always wondered if this kind of obedience training (since the dog was learning to work for me) even worked.

 I usually figured within a short amount of time the dog would regress to his former behavior.

-But, usually people are too ashamed to admit they haven’t kept up on the training so I rarely heard from any of the owners of the dogs I took in.
+But people are often too ashamed to admit they haven’t kept up on the training, so I rarely heard from any of the owners of the dogs I took in.